MEarley/Coursera-OpenCV-NumPy/README.md

-# Coursera-OpenCV-NumPy
+# Coursera: OpenCV and NumPy
-My progress through guided, introductory projects using OpenCV and NumPy
+My progress through the guided, introductory projects provided by Coursera using OpenCV and NumPy

 ## Project 1 - Analyzing Video with OpenCV and Numpy
 ### Task 1: Define a Generator for Reading a Video